top of page

 His team pioneered the evolutionary structural optimisation (ESO) and bi-directional evolutionary structural optimisation (BESO) methods, which have been used by thousands of engineers and architects around the world to design novel structures including several landmark buildings.
-He is a Fellow of the Australian Academy of Technology and Engineering.
+He is a Fellow of the Australian Academy of Technological Sciences and Engineering.

 His research impact in the field of structural optimisation has been recognised by the 2017 AGM Michell Medal and the 2017 Clunies Ross Innovation Award.
-In 2019, he was recognised in the Queen’s Birthday Honours List and appointed a Member of the Order of Australia (AM), for “significant service to higher education, and to civil engineering”.
+In 2019, he was recognised in the Queen’s Birthday Honours List and appointed a Member of the Order of Australia (AM), for his ‘significant service to higher education, and to civil engineering’.
 In 2020, he was awarded the Victoria Prize for Science and Innovation.
 In 2022, he received the Sir John Holland Civil Engineer of the Year award.
-Professor Xie has published two research monographs and over 400 journal articles and conference papers.
-He is one of the most highly cited researchers in his field.
-Professor Xie has collaborated with a wide range of local and international companies, including Arup, Aurecon and Boeing.
+Professor Xie is one of the most highly cited researchers in his field.
+He has collaborated with a wide range of local and international companies, including Arup, Aurecon and Boeing.

 Links